-The original log-built Dutch Joe Schoolhouse served first grade through eighth grade and sat alongside the Dutch Joe Creek off of Brown’s Hill between the Gilroy and Shaffer homesteads.
+The original log-built Dutch Joe Schoolhouse sat alongside the Dutch Joe Creek off of Brown’s Hill between the Gilroy and Shaffer homesteads.
+It served first grade through eighth grade.
 After the burning of the first Dutch Joe Schoolhouse in 1932, local families constructed the white stick-built building that sits on the museum grounds today.
 The school operated until 1942 when, along with its students, it moved to the Savery School.
-All 1st and 2nd grade Savery students attended classes in the little white building until 1972.
-The schoolhouse was donated by Savery School District #15 and now serves to represent all of the one-room schoolhouses of the area with authentic pieces from the schools, including pieces of slate blackboard from the old Baggs School.
+Until 1972, all 1st and 2nd grade Savery students attended classes in the little white building.
+Savery School District #15 donated the schoolhouse, which now represents all the one-room schoolhouses of the area, including authentic pieces from the schools like the segments of slate blackboard from the old Baggs School.

 Dutch Joe School House